2018–19 NHL season: Broadcast rights

 This was the eighth season under the NHL's ten year U.S. rights deal with NBC Sports and fifth season of its twelve-year Canadian rights deals with Sportsnet and TVA Sports.

-Through BAMTech's prior 2015 agreement to run NHL.tv and the league's other digital properties, the subscription streaming service ESPN+ began offering up to 180 regular season games.

 On December 20, 2017, CBC Television and Rogers Communications struck an agreement to renew its sublicensing agreement for Hockey Night in Canada through the end of Rogers's current broadcast contract.
 The two sides had previously reached an agreement to extend its original four-year agreement by an additional year.
 Rogers announced the retirement of long-time commentator Bob Cole from Hockey Night, after calling a limited schedule of games.

+Through BAMTech's prior 2015 agreement to run NHL.tv and the league's other digital properties, the subscription streaming service ESPN+ began offering up to 180 regular season games.

 Three teams shifted their radio broadcast rights exclusively to internet radio, all of which in heavily crowded large media markets with multiple sports teams seeking a limited number of radio outlets.
 The Los Angeles Kings "Audio Network" will now be exclusively carried on iHeartRadio.
 The New Jersey Devils and New York Islanders have a broadcast agreement with Entercom for the New York City market that will see only a limited number of games broadcast on their flagship sports station, WFAN, with the rest being carried on the company's Radio.com platform (the university radio station WRHU remains the Islanders' radio flagship).
 WFAN had already carried only a limited number of games from those teams in recent seasons, previously pawning off the remainder on other non-sports stations such as WNYM.

 In an effort to expand the league's television audience in Europe, the NHL began to schedule more weekend afternoon games (the "European Game of the Week") so they could air live during the primetime hours.
 The initiative launched with an NHL Global Series game in Gothenburg, Sweden, on October 6, 2018.